arrow-left

 Filling forms is tedious, Gaffa can be used to fill out a form in a human-like manner so you can spend time doing much more interesting things.

-The request below uses the POST endpoint to open the demo site on the form simulator page with some sections pre-filled (for speed).
+The request below uses the to open the demo site on the form simulator page with some sections pre-filled (for speed).
 After typing in the required information and clicking submit, Gaffa waits for the success dialog to show before returning a video of the interaction.

 Here's a video showing Gaffa filling out the page and waiting for the success modal.